Phong-Kaster/MVVM-Architecture-in-Android/README.md

 ***There are 3 components in MVVM architectural design***
 </h3>

-The separating layer of MVVM are:
+The separating layers of MVVM are:

 **MODEL** - The layer takes responsibility for describing objects in a database.
 For example: There is a student table in our Database so that model has to describe every single property of it